AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/index.md

 - be acknowledged on this website
 - receive a beer next time we meet
-- make me happy
-- make other reader happy
+- make other readers happy

 So, provide feedback!
 There are several ways to do so: